List of Coronation Street characters introduced in 1985

-Coronation Street is a British soap opera, broadcast on ITV.
-Below is a list of characters who made their debut in 1985 in chronological order of first appearance, including Gloria Todd (Sue Jenkins), whose time on the show included brief relationships with Alan Bradley and Mike Baldwin; and Martin Platt, who married Gail Tilsley, and was a regular on the show until 2005, before returning for three episodes in 2018.
+Coronation Street is a British soap opera, broadcast on ITV since 1960.
+This is a list of characters who made their debut in 1985 in order of first appearance, including Gloria Todd (Sue Jenkins), whose time on the show included brief relationships with Alan Bradley and Mike Baldwin; and Martin Platt, who married Gail Tilsley, and was a regular on the show until 2005, before returning for three episodes in 2018.

 Gloria Todd

 Gloria Todd was played by Sue Jenkins between 1985 and 1988.
 She famously served as a bridesmaid at Bet Lynch's 1987 wedding to Alec Gilroy, looking not dissimilar to a milking maid.
 Gloria was unlucky in love, at one point having a daliance with Alan Bradley.
 She left the street after stealing the boyfriend of The Rovers cleaner Sandra Stubbs.
 Sandra called Gloria a tart and threw a pint of beer in her face.
 Gloria had been a barmaid at the Rovers Return Inn.